Gilles Carbonnier

-Gilles Carbonnier is the vice-president of the International Committee of the Red Cross (ICRC) and professor of development economics at Geneva’s Graduate Institute of International and Development Studies (IHIED).
+Gilles Carbonnier is Professor of development economics and Director of executive education at Geneva’s Graduate Institute of International and Development Studies (IHIED)..
+From April 2018 to April 2026, he was the Vice-president of the International Committee of the Red Cross (ICRC).

 Carbonnier is an academic, development economist and humanitarian.
 His fields of expertise include tax governance and development finance, humanitarian and development policies, natural resource governance, as well as business and human rights.

 Carbonnier pioneered the scholarly field of humanitarian economics with the publication of Humanitarian Economics: War, Disaster and the Global Aid Market (Oxford University Press 2016).

 In South Darfour, Sudan, with returnees (2020).

 Early life and studies

 Carbonnier was born in 1965 and grew up in Neuchâtel, Switzerland.
 In his youth, he worked and travelled across Latin America.
 This experience led him to study development economics and prompted a life-long interest in global development.
 He obtained a Ph.D. in Economics from the University of Neuchâtel in 2001 with a thesis on The Economics of War-torn Countries.